friedt/progressbar-with-jest/README.md

 # ProgressBar
  This is a html5 element <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/progress">`<progress>`</a> which is created on the page when needed.
 This small module is written in vanillaJS, arrayOfElements is a parameter and must be a javascript nodeList(will be converted to an array).
+ The element can be put in your html source.
+If it is not present in the html source, it will be created by the module directly after the `<body>` tag.
  This is tested in most common devices/browsers on desktop and mobile including IE10/11

  This HTML element can be used on pages with for example: forms with multiple steps